Artagint/Regular-Expression-to-NFA-Converter/README.txt

-1) Name and Email Address

-Name: Artem Tagintsev
-Email: artem.tagintsev@wsu.edu

-2) List of all files
+1) List of all files

 // This is the main file of my program, handles the basic flow of logic main.py